 Fidelity Go vs Acorns

-Are you thinking about opening a new brokerage account?
-If so, be sure to explore Fidelity, Acorns, and Charles Schwab.
-All three provide investing services and much more.
+Thinking about opening a new brokerage account?
+If so, it’s worth taking a close look at Fidelity, Acorns, and Charles Schwab.
+All three provide investing platforms along with a range of additional financial services.

 Cost